Host

 header to determine which website or resource should handle the request.

-In addition to specifying the domain, the Host
+In addition to specifying the domain, the Host header may include an optional

 port number when the request is directed to a non-standard port.